Alan Parker: Early years and education

 Parker attended Dame Alice Owen's School, concentrating on science in his last year.
-He left school when he was eighteen to work in the advertising field, hoping that the advertising industry might be a good way to meet girls.
+He left school when he was 18 to work in the advertising field, hoping that the advertising industry might be a good way to meet girls.

 Career

 1962–1975: Early work and breakthrough

-His first job was office boy in the post room of Ogilvy & Mather an advertising agency in London.
+Parker's first job was office boy in the post room of Ogilvy & Mather an advertising agency in London.
 But more than anything, he said, he wanted to write, and would write essays and ads when he got home after work.
 His colleagues also encouraged him to write, which soon led him to a position as a copywriter in the company.
 Parker took jobs with different agencies over the next few years, having by then become proficient as a copywriter.
 One such agency was Collett Dickenson Pearce in London, where he first met the future producers David Puttnam and Alan Marshall, both of whom would later produce many of his films.
 Parker credited Puttnam with inspiring him and talking him into writing his first film script, Melody (1971).